DrugBud-Suite/DockM8/README.md

 3. Run the following command:

-´python /path/to/dockm8.py --args´
+`python /path/to/dockm8.py --args`

---software: The path to the software folder.
+`--software`: The path to the software folder.
---proteinfile: The path to the protein file (.pdb).
+`--proteinfile`: The path to the protein file (.pdb).
---pocket: The method to use for pocket determination.
+`--pocket`: The method to use for pocket determination.
 Must be one of 'reference' or 'dogsitescorer'.
---dockinglibrary: The path to the docking library file (.sdf).
+`--dockinglibrary`: The path to the docking library file (.sdf).
---idcolumn: The unique identifier column used in the docking library.
+`--idcolumn`: The unique identifier column used in the docking library.
---protonation: The method to use for compound protonation.
+`--protonation`: The method to use for compound protonation.
 Must be one of 'pkasolver', 'GypsumDL', or 'None'.
---docking: The method(s) to use for docking.
+`--docking`: The method(s) to use for docking.
 Must be one or more of 'GNINA', 'SMINA', or 'PLANTS'.
---metric: The method(s) to use for pose clustering.
+`--metric`: The method(s) to use for pose clustering.
 Must be one or more of 'RMSD', 'spyRMSD', 'espsim', 'USRCAT', '3DScore', 'bestpose', 'bestpose_GNINA', 'bestpose_SMINA', or 'bestpose_PLANTS'.
---nposes: The number of poses to generate for each docking software.
+`--nposes`: The number of poses to generate for each docking software.
 Default=10
---exhaustiveness: The precision used if docking with SMINA/GNINA.
+`--exhaustiveness`: The precision used if docking with SMINA/GNINA.
 Default=8
---parallels: Whether or not to run the workflow in parallel.
-Default=1 (on).
-Can be set to 1 (on) or 0 (off).
--- ncpus: The number of cpus to use for the workflow.
+`-- ncpus`: The number of cpus to use for the workflow.
 Default behavior is to use half of the available cpus.
--- clustering: Which algorithm to use for clustering.
+`-- clustering`: Which algorithm to use for clustering.
 Must be one of 'KMedoids', 'Aff_prop'.
---rescoring: Which scoring functions to use for rescoring.
-Must be one or more of 'gnina', 'AD4', 'chemplp', 'rfscorevs', 'LinF9', 'vinardo', 'plp', 'AAScore'.
+`--rescoring`: Which scoring functions to use for rescoring.
+Must be one or more of 'gnina', 'AD4', 'chemplp', 'rfscorevs', 'LinF9', 'vinardo', 'plp', 'AAScore', 'RTMScore', 'SCORCH'.

 ## Running DockM8 (via Jupyter Notebook)